MatrixManAtYrService/ipfs-trie/README.md

-**Note: this software isn't even alpha, it's just an empy shell.
+**Note: this software isn't even alpha, it's just an empy shell for a project.
 I'll remove this note when it's even marginally useful**

 ipfs_trie
 =============

 ipfs_trie is a python utility for storing and querying key-value-pairs via ipfs.
-A [trie](https://en.wikipedia.org/wiki/Trie) is used to store the value, and it is implemented via a directory structure (see example below).
+A [trie](https://en.wikipedia.org/wiki/Trie) is used to store the value, and it is implemented with a directory structure (see example below).

 ### Local Caching